oVirt/ovirt-site/source/feature/migration-enhancements.html.md

 Where:

 *   **max**: limit for max downtime
-*   **min**: minimal downtime where it is possible to translate the remaining stalling data given the current bandwidth.
+*   **min**: minimal downtime where it is possible to transfer the remaining stalling data given the current bandwidth.
 At initialization **max / s** - same as currently present in VDSM
 *   **x**: 0 .. (s -1).
 E.g. the index (zeroth, first, second...)
 *   **s**: num of steps (values in the list).
 Will be calculated like: **migrationProgressTimeout** /**stallingLimit**.
 E.g. if the **migrationProgressTimeout** is going to be 150s and the **stallingLimit** 15s, than the **s** is going to be 10 which means there will be 10 values in the list (at initialization).
 When the VM is already stalling for some time **alreadyStalled**, than **(migrationProgressTimeout - alreadyStalled)** /**stallingLimit**
 *   **migrationProgressTimeout**: is a value which will be configured per policy.
 Means how long the VM can be stalling before the migration will be aborted or turned to post-copy.